sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/README.md

 - 3200-2800 BC
 - Younger Dryas, ~9600 BC

-Although it's clear civilizations can survive massive floods (China Xia dynasty) what we would really like to see is no continuity of history during major cataclysms.
+Although it's clear civilizational structures can survive massive floods (China Xia dynasty) what we would really like to see is no continuity of history during major cataclysms.

 Promising dates:
 - 6200-5400 BC, climate/historical anomalies, black/med sea refilling (Nobulart's Noahic deluge date)